Thomas Bonacum: Priesthood

-While pastor at Holy Name, Bonacum attended the third Plenary Council of Baltimore from November to December 1884, as a theological consultant to Archbishop Kenrick.
-He greatly impressed the bishops at the Council, who nominated Bonacum to be the first bishop of the proposed Diocese of Belleville.
-However, the establishment of the diocese was postponed for three years and Bonacum remained at St. Louis during that time.
+While pastor at Holy Name, Bonacum attended the third Plenary Council of Baltimore in Baltimore, Maryland, from November to December 1884, as a theological consultant to Archbishop Peter Kenrick.
+He greatly impressed the bishops at the council, who nominated Bonacum to be the first bishop of the proposed Diocese of Belleville in Illinois.
+However, the Vatican postponed the establishment of the diocese and Bonacum remained at St. Louis.

 Bishop of Lincoln

-On July 7, 1887, a cablegram from Rome announced that Pope Leo XIII appointed Bonacum to be the first bishop of the newly-erected Diocese of Lincoln.
+On July 7, 1887, a cablegram from Rome announced that Pope Leo XIII had appointed Bonacum as the first bishop of the newly erected Diocese of Lincoln.
 The official papal document confirming his appointment was dated August 9, 1887, arriving the following September.
-Bonacum received his episcopal consecration on November 30, 1887, from Archbishop Kenrick, with Bishop Louis Fink and Bishop James O'Connor serving as co-consecrators, at St. John's Church in St. Louis.Bonacum was installed on December 21, 1887, at St. Teresa's Pro-Cathedral.
+Bonacum received his episcopal consecration on November 30, 1887, from Kenrick, with Bishop Louis Fink and Bishop James O'Connor serving as co-consecrators, at St. John's Church in St. Louis.
+Bonacum was installed on December 21, 1887, at St. Teresa's Pro-Cathedral in Lincoln.

-In 1888, the first full year of his episcopate, the diocese contained a Catholic population of 23,000 with 32 priests, 29 parishes, and three parochial schools.
+In 1888, the first full year of Bonacum's episcopate, the diocese contained a Catholic population of 23,000 with 32 priests, 29 parishes, and three parochial schools.
 By the time of Bonacum's death in 1911, there was a Catholic population of 37,000 with 84 priests, 135 churches and 65 with resident pastors, and 28 parochial schools.

 Egan dispute

-In 1888, Bonacum sued Patrick Egan, a prominent Lincoln citizen and later U.S. Ambassador to Chile, for failing to pay a pledge he had made for the improvement of St. Teresa's Pro-Cathedral.
-It was rumored that Egan, a staunch Republican, was unhappy that Bonacum attended a Democratic reception.
-The case went to the Nebraska Supreme Court, which ruled in Bonacum's favor and ordered Egan to pay the pledge.
+In October 1888, Bonacum sued Patrick Egan, a prominent Lincoln citizen and later U.S. Ambassador to Chile, for failing to pay a pledge he had made for the improvement of St. Teresa's Pro-Cathedral.
+It was rumored that Egan, a staunch Republican, had reneged on the pledge because Bonacum had attended a Democratic Party reception.
+The case went to the Nebraska Supreme Court, which ruled in Bonacum's favor in January 1894, ordering Egan to pay the pledge.

 Corbett dispute

-In 1891, Bonacum brought Rev. Martin Corbett of Palmyra, Nebraska, with whom he had many quarrels, before a diocesan court that consisted of five other priests.
-The charges against Corbett were dismissed, but Bonacum tried to remove Corbett from his position in 1894.
-Corbett refused and sued Bonacum for libel after Bonacum wrote a letter announcing Corbett's suspension to his congregation.
-Bonacum gained a victory when the libel suit was dismissed, but it was still the first time a Catholic bishop had been brought to criminal court in the United States.
+In 1891, Bonacum brought Reverend Martin Corbett of Palmyra, Nebraska, with whom he had many quarrels, before a diocesan court of five priest.
+The court dismissed the charges against Corbett.
+In 1894, Bonacum told Corbett resign his position, which he refused to do.
+Bonacum then wrote a letter announcing Corbett's suspension to his congregation.
+In response, Corbett sued Bonacum for libel.
+The suit was dismissed in 1894.
+This was the first time a Catholic bishop was brought to criminal court in the United States.